takemaru/graphillion/README.md

 If you haven't seen our funny movie, [Time with class!
 Let's count!], please watch it before beginning the tutorial.
 This movie, which has been watched more than a million times, will convince you of a need for Graphillion.
-The summary of this tutorial is also provided as a movie (to appear).
+The summary of this tutorial is also provided as a movie, [Graphillion: Don't count naively].

 We believe that you enjoyed the movies and understood the necessity and features of Graphillion.
 Now, let's see Graphillion in more